Last Updated on 27 August 2024 by Cycloscope

 Covered in lush green rainforest, the Crocker Range is a steep chain of mountains separating the east coast and west coast of Sabah.
 The Crocker is the only real mountainous area in Malaysian Borneo, at an average height of 1,800 meters (5,900 ft).
 Mount Kinabalu, one of the highest mountains in Southeast Asia, is part of this range.
 Part of the range has been gazetted for protection as Crocker Range Park since 1984.

-Although the stereotypes of wilderness most people have about Borneo will crash against the sea of palm oil plantation, the third largest island in the world is still worth visiting.
+Although the stereotypes of wilderness most people have about Borneo will crash against the sea of palm oil plantations, the third-largest island in the world is still worth visiting.
 Adventure can still be experienced and people here are amongst the most amazing we ever met.

 This is the detailed description of the 1st part of our itinerary.
-Links to the other parts are at the bottom of this page, together with a map of the route with elevation profile, and a street level photo map of the journey.
+Links to the other parts are at the bottom of this page, together with a map of the route with an elevation profile, and a street-level photo map of the journey.

 Here are some

-things to know travel Borneo on a Budget
+things to know about Travel Borneo on a Budget

 Kota Kinabalu